chivandikwa/gatsby-casper/src/content/gpt-custom-instructions.md

 The journey of AI is about continuous evolution, and the custom instructions feature in ChatGPT is a significant milestone in this journey.
 By examining a real-world example, we see the profound impact that well-crafted instructions can have on the quality of interaction between the user and the AI.
 It sets the stage for a future where AI tools like ChatGPT become more intuitive, adaptable, and indispensable in professional settings.

-More information on this feature available [here](https://openai.com/blog/custom-instructions-for-chatgpt).
+More information on this feature is available [here](https://openai.com/blog/custom-instructions-for-chatgpt).